Browse, build, and install Codex pets faster.

 Can this site generate a finished Codex pet spritesheet?

-No. This tool helps you build prompts, validate manifests, preview spritesheets, and install packages.
-Finished spritesheets still come from the official hatch-pet skill or another image workflow.
+No. This site helps you browse existing Codex pets, preview spritesheets, copy AI setup prompts, and build AI hatch-pet briefs.
+Finished new spritesheets still come from the hatch-pet Codex skill plus image generation, or another image workflow.

 What files does a Codex pet need?